Sumitomo Mitsui Trust Holdings Inc. Sells 1,915 Shares of MGIC Investment Co. (NYSE:MTG)

-Sumitomo Mitsui Trust Holdings Inc. reduced its stake in shares of MGIC Investment Co.
-(NYSE:MTG – Get Rating) by 9.3% during the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 18,665 shares of the insurance provider’s stock after selling 1,915 shares during the quarter.
-Sumitomo Mitsui Trust Holdings Inc.’s holdings in MGIC Investment were worth $235,000 at the end of the most recent quarter.
+Sumitomo Mitsui Trust Holdings Inc. decreased its holdings in shares of MGIC Investment Co.
+(NYSE:MTG – Get Rating) by 9.3% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 18,665 shares of the insurance provider’s stock after selling 1,915 shares during the period.
+Sumitomo Mitsui Trust Holdings Inc.’s holdings in MGIC Investment were worth $235,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 MGIC Investment Increases Dividend

 The firm also recently announced a quarterly dividend, which was paid on Thursday, August 25th.
-Stockholders of record on Thursday, August 11th were issued a dividend of $0.10 per share.
-This represents a $0.40 annualized dividend and a dividend yield of 3.18%.
-This is a positive change from MGIC Investment’s previous quarterly dividend of $0.08.
-The ex-dividend date of this dividend was Wednesday, August 10th.
-MGIC Investment’s dividend payout ratio (DPR) is presently 17.24%.
+Stockholders of record on Thursday, August 11th were issued a $0.10 dividend.
+The ex-dividend date was Wednesday, August 10th.
+This is an increase from MGIC Investment’s previous quarterly dividend of $0.08.
+This represents a $0.40 dividend on an annualized basis and a dividend yield of 3.18%.
+MGIC Investment’s payout ratio is 17.24%.

 MGIC Investment Company Profile